Biography

 Research interests

+I currently trying to discover new therapies for breast and ovarian cancer.
 The fundamental research performed into cancer biology over the last 30 years or so has been translated into new therapies that are now becoming available to treat patients.
 These “targeted therapies” differ from most traditional chemotherapy by exploiting specific defects in cancer cells.
-Cancer cells may become overly dependent on one particular signalling pathway, and so are susceptible to drugs that target those pathways.
+Cancer cells may become overly dependent on one particular signalling pathway and so are susceptible to drugs that target those pathways.
 Non-cancerous cells which are less dependent on these pathways are consequently less sensitive to the effects of the targeted therapies.
 As a consequence, targeted therapies often have milder side effects than traditional chemotherapy.

 In some cases, targeted therapies have been very successful, but in other cases the drugs have not been as successful as originally hoped.
 There are several reasons for this.
 One of the key reasons is that tumours are heterogeneous – the cells in tumours are not all the same and different cancer cells may be driven by different defects.
 Consequently, one drug targeting a single defect may not be able to kill all the cancer cells in the tumour.
 A second reason for some drugs underperforming is that the cancer cells can “evolve”.
 Cancer cells can mutate and become resistant to a particular targeted therapeutic drug.
 This gives the cells with the mutation a selective advantage because cells with the mutation continue to grow in the presence of the drug while cells without the drug are killed.
 A third reason is that tumours may be caused by defects in several pathways, so a targeted therapeutic drug that inhibits a single pathway may not be sufficient to kill the cancer cells.